Carrie Underwood Looks Like Beautiful Ski Pro On ‘Wonderful’ Getaway To Vail

-Carrie Underwood appeared to have a blast on a recent getaway that was taken with a group of friends and family.
-As fans of the American Idol alum know, Underwood regularly shares both photos and videos on her feed, giving them glimpses into her personal life as well as her professional life.
+Carrie Underwood appeared to have a blast on a recent getaway that was taken with a group of friends and family members.
+As fans of the American Idol alum know, she regularly shares both photos and videos on her feed, giving them glimpses into her personal life, as well as her professional life.
 In the most recent series of images that was added to her popular page, the singer stunned in the snow.

-In the caption of the update, the blond beauty geo-tagged the post in Vail, Colorado where she was vacationing.
-Luckily for fans, she shared multiple photos in the series and it looked like she was in her element.
-In the first image in the deck, Underwood stood with husband Mike Fisher by her side and the pair was all smiles.
+In the caption, the blond beauty geotagged the update in Vail, Colorado, where she was vacationing.
+Luckily, she shared multiple photos in the series and it looked like she was in her element.
+In the first image in the deck, Underwood stood with her husband, Mike Fisher, by her side and the pair was all smiles.
 The country superstar rocked a royal blue jacket, covering the majority of her face with a pair of blue reflective ski glasses.
-She held her skis in front of her and just behind her stood Fisher who also looked like he was dressed for the cold in a red jacket and ski glasses.
+She held her skis in front of her, and just behind her stood Fisher who also looked like he was dressed for the cold in a red jacket and ski glasses.
 Next to them stood two other couples but Underwood did not tag them in the post.

-The next photo showed the songstress posing with her female pals on top of the mountain while the third showed the beauty uncovering her face and going makeup free but still looking amazing.
-One of the other photos showed all the kids from the trip standing in the snow while another was a shot of the group huddling together and looking down into the camera.
+The next photo showed the songstress posing with her female pals on top of the mountain while the third showed the beauty uncovering her face and going makeup-free but still looking amazing.
+One of the other photos showed all the children standing in the snow, while another was a shot of the group huddling together and looking down into the camera.

 In the caption, Underwood raved over her ski instructor and told her fans that she had an amazing trip.

 View this post on Instagram